jgreathouse9/mlsynth/Vignettes/RPCA/RPCAVignette.md

 \mathbf{Y}_{k+1} &=\mathbf{Y}_{k}+\rho\left(\mathbf{X}-\mathbf{L}_{k+1}-\mathbf{S}^{k+1}\right)
 \end{aligned}
 ```
-we can see that the soft-thresholding operator $\mathcal{S}_{\tau}(x)=\operatorname{sgn}(x)\max(\mid x \mid-\tau, 0)$ is controlled by the lambda, $\lambda$ parameter.
+we can see that the soft-thresholding operator $\mathcal{S}_{\tau}(x)=\mathrm{sgn}(x)\max(\mid x \mid-\tau, 0)$ performed upon the sparsity matrix is controlled by the lambda ($\lambda$) parameter.
 In [the original RPCA paper](https://dl.acm.org/doi/abs/10.1145/1970392.1970395), the authors advocate for this parameter to be set to

 ```math
 \lambda = \frac{1}{\sqrt{\mathrm{max}(m,n)}}
 ```

 as a universal value.
 In our case, lambda controls the sparsity of the low-rank matrix.
 Increasing the value of the numerator may, in some cases where there are many outliers, be optimal to fit the pre-intervention period better (another time, I'll demonstrate this below using the Basque data).
-It is unclear (at present to me anyways) how we may better fine tune this parameter, possibly with cross validation or some better herustic.
+It is unclear (at present to me anyways) how we may better fine tune this parameter, possibly with cross-validation or some better herustic.
 Also, we can note that the RPCA method I detail above (known as principal component pursuit) is a convex relaxation of the original problem.
 Other methods like [half-quadratic regularization](https://doi.org/10.1016/j.sigpro.2022.108816) may be used as a nonconvex optimization method.